apache/skywalking-python/docs/en/contribution/PluginTest.md

 # Plugin Test

 Plugin tests are required and should pass before a new plugin is able to merge into the master branch.
+Specify a support matrix in each plugin in the `skywalking/plugins` folder, along with their website links, the matrix and links will be used for plugin support table documentation generation for this doc [Plugins.md](../setup/Plugins.md).

+Use `tools/plugin_doc_gen.py` to generate a table and paste into `Plugins.md` after all test passes.

 ## Mock Collector